Controllability and diffeomorphism groups on manifolds with boundary: Introduction

 It is well known that the diffeomorphism group of a finite-dimensional manifold is an infinite-dimensional Lie group, see e.g. \cite{MR583436,glo22diff,schmeding_2022}.
 These groups and their geometric structure are of interest in shape analysis \cite[Chapter 5]{schmeding_2022}, machine learning \cite{CaGaRaS23}, geometric hydrodynamics \cite{KaMaS23}, and control theory \cite{Agrachev,Control14}.
 In the present article we investigate the structure of diffeomorphism groups for manifolds with boundary and controllability on these manifolds.
 For a smooth compact manifold $M$ with smooth boundary $\partial M$ the restriction of diffeomorphisms to the boundary induces a short exact sequence of infinite-dimensional Lie groups

-Here, $\Diff(M)$ is the diffeomorphism group of a compact manifold $M$ with smooth boundary $\partial M$, $\Diff(\partial M)$ are the diffeomorphisms of the boundary, and $\Diffpid (M)$ denotes the diffeomorphisms of $M$ whose restriction to the boundary equals the identity.
-Note that in \eqref{eq:sequence}, and in all what follows, we work with the identity component of the respective diffeomorphism groups and suppress this in the notation.
-See Section \ref{sec:diffgp} for more information on this sequence.
+Here, $\Diff_0(M)$ is the (unit component of the) diffeomorphism group of a compact manifold $M$ with smooth boundary $\partial M$, $\Diff_0(\partial M)$ is the unit component of the diffeomorphisms of the boundary, and $\Diff_0^{\partial, \id}(M)$ denotes the unit component of the diffeomorphisms of $M$ whose restriction to the boundary equals the identity.
+Note that in \eqref{eq:sequence}, and in all what follows, we work with the identity component of the respective diffeomorphism groups and suppress the $0$-subscript in the notation.
+See Section~\ref{sec:diffgp} for more information on this sequence.

 Our first main result which is established in Section~\ref{sec:MFBoundary} is the following fibre bundle structure for the sequence \eqref{eq:sequence}, which in particular establishes that the restriction map is surjective, whence the sequence is exact.